 It appears that those who are keen to "help us" to "debunk" or "free ourselves" from "conspiracies" have the hubris to think they KNOW THE TRUTH from the conspiracy theories.
 Our own John Cook, professional cognitive inoculator/"pre bunker" on all manner of topics is a prime example: https://researchmgt.monash.edu/ws/portalfiles/portal/344861133/338159045_oa.pdf

 I see Sander van den Linden is one of the authors of that paper and he's also a member of the Conspiracy Test team.
-I'll have to send my article John et al too.
+I'll have to send my article to John et al too.

 John was one of my heroes and I bought a book of his, I think it was the one he co-authored with Haydn Washington, Climate Change Denial.
 I thought it was great the way the site he founded, Skeptical Science, put up all the denial arguments with solid-seeming arguments against them and with a fair moderation policy on its comments.